-From playboy prince to Gabon's president
+Ali Bongo - Gabon's president arrested in army coup

-Gabon's President Ali Bongo is a man of many faces.
+Ali Bongo, the man ousted as Gabon's president, is a man of many faces.

-To some, he is a spoilt, playboy prince who sees ruling the oil-rich Gabon as his birthright; a one-time funk singer who stepped into his father's shoes to continue his family's 50-year rule.
+To some, he is a spoilt, playboy prince who saw ruling the oil-rich Gabon as his birthright; a one-time funk singer who stepped into his father's shoes to continue his family's (now 53-year long) rule.

-To others, he is a reformer - a man who, they would argue, was voted into power democratically by the masses.
+To others, he is a reformer - a man seeking to diversify the economy and boost Gabon's international status with an ambitious environmental agenda.

-But his recent ill health has pushed tensions to the surface in this country of just more than two million people.
-On 7 January, a group of soldiers tried - and apparently failed - to take control.
+But an apparent military coup has pushed tensions to the surface in this country of just more than two million people.

-Among their stated reasons was an attempt to "restore democracy" following the 2016 election, which Mr Bongo narrowly won amid accusations of fraud and acts of violence.
+The soldiers said they were annulling the results of Saturday's polls - Ali Bongo had been declared the winner but the opposition said the election had been rigged.

 Gabon's outsider